Designing for Screen Reader Compatibility

 - Screen readers announce the page title (the

-- Screen readers can announce headings.
-JAWS, for example, precedes
+- Screen readers announce headings and identify the heading level.
+NVDA and JAWS, for example, precede

 <h1>headings with “heading level 1.”

 - Some screen readers announce the number of links on a page as soon as the page finishes loading in the browser.

 - JAWS says “same page link” if the link destination is on the same page as the link itself and “visited link” for links that have been previously accessed.

 - Screen readers in table navigation mode inform the user how many rows and columns are in a data table.